Effective Date: November 29, 2011

 (3) Submit a Federalism summary impact statement to OMB prior to the promulgation of a NASA regulation that preempts State law.

-(4) Prior to the promulgation of a NASA regulation that preempts State law, make available to OMB any written communications submitted to NASA by State and local officials.
+(4) Make available to OMB any written communications submitted to NASA by State and local officials, prior to the promulgation of a NASA regulation that preempts State law.

-i.
-The Indian Tribal Governments Liaison Officer shall review the Agency's consolidation of regulations under development, prior to submission to OMB's Unified Agenda, in order to:
+j.
+The Indian Tribal Governments Liaison Officer reviews the Agency's consolidation of regulations under development, prior to submission to OMB's Unified Agenda, in order to:

-(1) Determine the impact on Indian Tribal Governments for each NASA regulation, pursuant to EO 13175, Consultation and Coordination with Indian Tribal Governments.
+(1) Determine the impact on Indian Tribal Governments for each NASA regulation, pursuant to EO 13175.

 (2) Ensure appropriate consultation with Indian Tribal Government officials when NASA regulations preempt tribal law.